 Suggestions which may help:

-Ask for professional advice if necessary or seek advice from the NHS website
+- Ask for professional advice if necessary or seek advice from the NHS Choices website www.nhs.uk

 Mental health largely contributes to the functioning of human relationships.
 Mental health problems can effect even basic interactions with family, friends and colleagues.
 Most people suffering from mental health problems find it difficult to nurture relationships, have problems with commitment or intimacy and frequently encounter sexual health issues.